Ray99-cpu/Human-Resources/README.md

 ## Acknowledgements (optional)
-* Thank the people who provided support through this project.
+Thank you to the people who provided support through this project.

-Emma Lamont
+* Emma Lamont
-Spencer
+* Spencer
-Niel
+* Niel
-The whole team
+* The whole team